mwmlln/shinju_select/README.md

  * Udemy [Python and Django course by startcode](https://www.udemy.com/course/python-django-web/learn/lecture/23845550)

- * For multipul images setting in product detail page from [This Blog](https://junpei-sugiyama.com/thumbnail-switching-image/)
+ * For multiple images setting in product detail page from [This Blog](https://junpei-sugiyama.com/thumbnail-switching-image/)

  * For creating product with images as a foreign key in one template [stackoverflow](https://stackoverflow.com/questions/3063935/django-how-to-make-one-form-from-multiple-models-containing-foreignkeys)

- * For solotion to resolve Jquery and bootstrap JS conflict was found [This site](https://coderedirect.com/questions/440791/conflict-bootstrap-prototype-js-and-jquery)
+ * For solution to resolve Jquery and bootstrap JS conflict was found [This site](https://coderedirect.com/questions/440791/conflict-bootstrap-prototype-js-and-jquery)